acl-org/reverie/acguidelines.md

 # ✅ **TASK 1.
 Initial submission checks**

+The first thing to check is whether you happen to know the paper and have a conflict of interest with it, or feel that it is completely out of your field of expertise.
+This is not a frequent phenomenon, but if it happens to you -- please reach out to your SAC and request a reassignment immediately.

 ## Checking reviewer assignments

 Check the quality of reviewer assignments and make changes if needed.
 When you change assignments, **please do not assign reviewers already at max load**.
 When you add a new reviewer to a paper, **do not forget to remove an existing reviewer**.
 At this point in the process, you can only use the reviewers already in the pool, and cannot bring in new reviewers.